 Duinrell sits on the site of an old farm, in Wassenaar, a leafy seaside suburb of the Hague in Holland which includes a royal residence and the most expensive street in the country.

-If you’re driving to the amusement park, your approach is via pretty tree-lined streets, where well-dressed people in business suits and families ready for the beach sail past on bikes.
+If you’re driving to the amusement park, your approach is via pretty tree-lined streets, where well-dressed people in business suits and beach-ready families sail past on bikes.

 Duinrell first opened its doors to the public in 1935.
 The one million square metre estate has developed to include an amusement park with 40 attractions; the indoor Tiki Pool, with over 1km of slides; and a holiday park area with chalet-style accommodation and camping pitches.

-I’ve made a little video about our day there:
+I’ve made a little video about our day trip to Duinrell:

 On the week we visited, a school half-term in the UK but not a holiday in the Netherlands, Duinrell was quiet, with barely any queues.